Frequently Asked Questions

 - What is the relationship between my major and the Chinese Flagship program?

 You can major in any field you wish, in any college at the University.
 Our Chinese Flagship advisor will work with you and with your major advisor to make sure you finish your course of study and the Flagship program in a timely manner.
 In other words, you will complete your major and be fluent in Chinese, with special emphasis on fluency related to your major.

 - What do I have to do to successfully complete the Chinese Flagship program?

-To complete the Flagship program you have to finish the Capstone Year of study in China, which includes studying in your major and completing an internship in China at one of the two Chinese Flagship universities—Nanjing University or Beijing Union University.
+To complete the Flagship program you have to finish the Capstone Year of study in China, which includes studying in your major and completing an internship in China at one of the two Chinese Flagship universities—Nanjing University or National Taiwan University.
 At the end of that year your Chinese language skills need to be at the LR3 level—also called “Superior.”

 We will train you in preparation for that success, which usually includes the following: